A holiday in Rome people will not forget

 1. Maniac 2.
 Slay Ground 3.
 Metal Cry 4.
 Victim 5.
 Patriot 6.
 Betrayer 7.
 P.O.W.
 8. Enemy In Our Midst

 You cannot really blame those few people who possibly had a glimpse of this album in the old days but then decided to skip it by the looks only.
-Although Erotikill's Virgin Speed may look like a perfect example of a stereotypical heavy rock album from the late eighties, it actually contains a good dose of fairly satisfying speed/thrash metal.
+Although Erotikill's Virgin Speed may look like a perfect example of a stereotypical heavy rock album from the late 1980s, it actually contains a good dose of fairly satisfying speed/thrash metal.
 The most positive aspect of this album must be the production which is heavy and crunchy, giving the music a nice street-credible quality.
 While the band's sound is generally good, some of these songs can appear a bit too basic and simple, but then again, it must be admitted that Erotikill were at their best playing fast and straightforward no-frills thrashers like Victim and P.O.W.
 It is true that the effort has not stood too well against time, but the overall impression is still at least carefully positive.

 ERUPTION - Lifeless Paradise